-As a public company, beginning with this annual report on Form 10-K, we are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for each annual report on Form 10-K to be filed with the SEC.
+As a public company we are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for each annual report on Form 10-K to be filed with the SEC.
 This assessment needs to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
-Additionally, commencing with this annual report on Form 10-K, our independent registered public accounting firm is required to attest to the effectiveness of our internal control over financial reporting.
-An adverse report may be issued in the event our auditor is not satisfied with the level at which our controls are documented, designed, or operating.
+Additionally, our independent registered public accounting firm is required to attest to the effectiveness of our internal control over financial reporting.
+An adverse report may be issued if our auditor is not satisfied with the level at which our controls are documented, designed, or operating.

-We are continuing to improve our internal control over financial reporting.
-In connection with the audit of our consolidated financial statements as of and for the years ended December 31, 2019 and 2020, we identified a material weakness in our internal control over financial reporting.
-While significant progress has been made to improve our internal control over financial reporting, not all aspects of our past material weakness have been sufficiently remediated.
-The remaining aspect of the material weakness relates to the lack of a sufficient accounting resources with deep technical accounting knowledge to identify and resolve complex accounting issues in a timely manner.
-Remediation of the material weakness will require further validation and testing of the operating effectiveness of internal controls over a sustained period of financial reporting cycles.
-Our failure to implement and maintain effective internal control over financial reporting could result in errors in our financial statements that may lead to a restatement of our financial statements or cause us to fail to meet our reporting obligations.
+In connection with the audit of our consolidated financial statements as of and for the year ended December 31, 2022, we identified a material weakness in our internal control over financial reporting which was fully remediated as of the year ended December 31, 2023.
+If we fail to implement and maintain effective internal control over financial reporting could result in errors in our financial statements that may lead to a restatement of our financial statements or cause us to fail to meet our reporting obligations.
 In addition, our internal control over financial reporting will not prevent or detect all errors and fraud.
 Because of the inherent limitations in all control systems, no evaluation can provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud will be detected.